The Student route is the UK immigration route for international students studying full-time academic courses of longer than six months.

 For courses or study periods of less than six months, you may require a Standard Visitor visa instead of a student visa.

 Students from the EU, EEA and Switzerland are included within the Student route and will require a student visa unless they have settled or pre-settled status under the EU Settlement Scheme or another valid right to reside in the UK.
-Find out more in our guidance for EU students.

 If you are a UK national, UK citizen or permanent resident, or if you already have permission in a different immigration category which permits study, such as a student dependant visa, you may not need to apply for a student visa.